 Of course, if you go to Bangkok you will see a variety of cuisines, you will have street food, restaurants with traditional Thai food or even international food.
 You will have an infinity of places to go hide in every corner or alley that you pass.

-But if you really want something with a propose, something that you know that worth the money just go to one of this 5 ethical eateries and see for yourself.
+But if you really want something with a propose, something that you know that worth the money just go to one of these 5 ethical eateries and see for yourself.

 Farm to table café & Farm to table hideout